KrisAirdancer/Algorithms-Practice/algs-project-log.md

 **May 9, 2023**
 - Completed LeetCode 739: Daily Temperatures
-  - Had to watch the NeetCode video to get the concept, but was able to implement the solution without looking at solution code.
+  - Had to watch the NeetCode video to get the concept, but was able to implement the solution without looking at the solution code.
   - NeetCode's implementation was cleaner, however, and my solution had some redundant work.
+- Completed LeetCode 853: Car Fleet
+  - Had to watch the NeetCode video to get the concept, but was able to implement the solution without looking at the solution code.

 **May 8, 2023**
 - Completed LeetCode 150: Evaluate Reverse Polish Notation